5 Eco - Friendly Fashion Brands Leading Sustainable Style

 Alongside creating items from recycled fabrics, the company works to educate others on the importance and methods of sustainable fashion.
 Founder Lizzie Harrison describes the company ethos as ‘aiming to push the boundaries of ethical, sustainable design by using locally sourced reclaimed materials.’

 Just three years into their journey, Antiform were shortlisted and runners-up in the 2010 Observer Ethical Awards.
-The brand was praised for its ‘holistic’ approach to the environmentally-friendly ways of creating clothing.
+The brand was praised for its ‘holistic’ approach to environmentally friendly ways of creating clothing.

 What Can Your Brand Do to Increase Sustainability?

-Despite the different paths taken by these five brands, each of the methods and principles behind their successes are valuable.
-They can act as inspiration for ways your brand can maximise how sustainable it is - as eco-friendly principles grow increasingly popular with customers.
+Despite the different paths taken by these five brands, each of the methods and principles behind their successes is valuable.
+They can act as inspiration for ways your brand can maximise how sustainable it is, as eco-friendly principles grow increasingly popular with customers.

 As a summary, keep the following in mind: